exercism/javascript/exercises/concept/train-driver/.docs/instructions.md

 ## 1. Create a list of all wagons

-Your friend has been keeping track of each wagon identifier, but they're never sure how many wagons they are going to have to process at any given time.
-It would be much easier for the rest of the logistics program to have the data to be returned as an array.
+Your friend has been keeping track of each wagon identifier (ID), but they are never sure how many wagons the system is going to have to process at any given time.
+It would be much easier for the rest of the logistics program to have this data packaged into a unified `array`.

-Implement a function `getListOfWagons` that accepts an unknown amount of positive integers which are the IDs of each wagon.
+Implement a function `getListOfWagons` that accepts an arbitrary number of wagon IDs which are the IDs of each wagon.
+Each ID will be a positive integer.
+The function should then return the given IDs as a single `array`.

 ```javascript
 getListOfWagons(1, 7, 12, 3, 14, 8, 5);